sotaaisolutions/chess-accuracy/README.md

 analysis_time (float, optional): The time in seconds that Stockfish will spend analyzing each move.
 Defaults to 0.1.<br>
 Output<br>
 The script outputs a CSV file named chess.csv containing the analysis results, including accuracy and blunder counts for both White and Black in each game.<br>
+And it outputs a file output.xlsx containing tabular analysis of the chess games.
 <br>
 <b>Example</b><br>
 accuracy("path_to_your_pgn_file.pgn", "path_to_your_stockfish_binary")<br>